-The search engine platform designed for production environment requires several high-performance servers which can potentially billions of requests from users.
+The complete search engine platform designed for a production environment requires several high-performance servers which can potentially process billions of requests from users.
 Search results are listed in the browser.
-We call these web applications or B/S architectureB/S is browser and server, a kind of application allows users browser access to server.
-Generally speaking, the requirement server performance and system configuration to meet demand of user and resource volume.
-Therefore, in the early stage, there is no detailed requirement report for the whole set of server-side hardwarewe lay out some basic requirements
+We call these web applications or B/S architecture; B/S is browser and server, a kind of application which allows users to have browser access to servers.
+Generally speaking, the requirements for server performance and system configuration are calculated to meet the demands of user and resource volume.
+Therefore, in the early stage, there is no need for a detailed requirement report for the whole set of server-side hardware.
+Nevertheless, we lay out some basic requirements below:

-dualcore processor E3based 86 system
+A dual-core processor, such as E3-based x86 system

 More than 16GB RAM